sethorpe/translinkautohw/README.md

 ## Create the virtual environment

 Ordinarily, you should be able to install your virtual environment and packges in one command `pipenv install --ignore-pipfile`.
 However, if your version of Python differs from what's in the Pipfile, you may run into issues.
 So I'll break it down step by step below.

+### Take Note!
+ You may come across a warning message that says your version of Python may be different from the package requirement.
+To avoid this, delete the Pipfile from the root directory of your project before running the `pipenv --three` command.

 1. From the root directory of your project, create a virtual environment by running `pipenv --three`.
 This creates a virtual environment with your version of Python 3.
 It also creates a **Pipfile** in your project directory that holds the requirements.